treforevans/direct/README.md

 ```

 ## Overview
-In the DIRECT approach to variational inference, we discretely relax continuous variables such that posterior samples consist of sparse and low-precision integers.
+In the DIRECT approach to variational inference, we discretely relax continuous variables such that posterior samples consist of sparse and low-precision quantized integers.
 This enables memory and energy efficient inference which is critical for on-board machine learning of mobile devices as well as large-scale deployed models.
 Variational inference for discrete latent variable models typically requires the use of high variance stochastic gradient estimators, making training impractical for large-scale models.
 Instead, the DIRECT approach exploits algebraic structure of ELBO, enabling
-* exactly computation of ELBO gradients (i.e. unbiased, zero-variance gradient estimates) for fast convergence
+* exact computation of ELBO gradients (i.e. unbiased, zero-variance gradient estimates) for fast convergence,
-* a training complexity that's *independent* of the number of training points, permitting inference on large datasets
+* a training complexity that's *independent* of the number of training points, permitting inference on large datasets, and
-* exact computation of statistical moments of the predictive posterior without relying on Monte Carlo sampling
+* exact computation of statistical moments of the predictive posterior without relying on Monte Carlo sampling.

 The DIRECT approach is not practical for all likelihoods, however, [our paper](https://arxiv.org/abs/1809.04279) identifies a couple of popular models that are practical,
 and demonstrates efficient inference on huge datasets with an extremely low-precision (4-bit) quantized integer relaxation.